pfvernon2/OSCine/README.md

 OSCine is an easy to use yet robust Swift client and server implementation of Open Sound Control v1.1.

-The design goals for this package are:
+The motivations and goals for this package are:
 * Ease of use
 * No third-party dependencies
 * Close adherance to OSC v1.1 specification